-Canyon Fuel is in litigation with the Skyline Partners, the lessors of the coal reserves which comprise Canyon Fuel's Skyline Mine.
-The coal leases in question were entered into between The Coastal Coal Corporation, Canyon Fuel's predecessor in interest, and the Skyline Partners' predecessor.
-The coal leases require the lessee, Canyon Fuel, to pay an annual advance minimum royalty of \$5 million, which is fully recoupable against a production royalty that is to be paid by Canyon Fuel on each ton of coal mined and sold from the leaseholds.
-In 1997, Canyon Fuel concluded that a number of recoverable tons which remain on the leasehold were insufficient to allow it to fully recoup the total amount of advance royalties that have been paid to the Skyline Partners, and filed suit in Utah State Court against the Skyline Partners alleging that Canyon Fuel is not required to make the final minimum advance royalty payment of \$5 million and seeking to recover \$2.1 million in advance minimum royalties paid to the Skyline Partners that Canyon Fuel will not be able to recoup based upon the estimated number of recoverable tons under the leases.
-In November 1997, the Skyline Partners filed a companion case in Federal District Court in Colorado, seeking to compel Canyon Fuel to pay the last \$5 million advance minimum royalty payment, and alleging a default under the leases.
-To date, these cases have principally involved procedural disputes concerning proper venue for the case.
+Canyon Fuel is in litigation with the Skyline Partners, the successor in interest to a prior lessee of the coal reserves that comprise Canyon Fuel's Skyline Mine.
+The litigation arises from an agreement between a subsidiary of The Coastal Corporation, Canyon Fuel's predecessor in interest, and the Skyline Partners' predecessor.
+The agreement requires the lessee, Canyon Fuel, to pay the Skyline Partners an annual advance minimum royalty of \$5 million per year through 1997, which is fully recoupable against a production royalty that is to be paid by Canyon Fuel on each ton of coal mined and sold from the leaseholds.
+In 1997, Canyon Fuel concluded that a number of recoverable tons which remain on the leaseholds were insufficient to allow it to fully recoup the total amount of advance royalties that have been paid to the Skyline Partners.
+Accordingly, Canyon Fuel filed suit in Utah State Court against the Skyline Partners alleging that Canyon Fuel is not required to make the final minimum advance royalty payment of \$5 million and seeking to recover \$2.1 million in advance minimum royalties paid to the Skyline Partners that Canyon Fuel will not be able to recoup based upon the estimated number of recoverable tons under the leases.
+In November 1997, the Skyline Partners filed a companion case in Federal District Court in Colorado, seeking to compel Canyon Fuel to pay the last \$5 million advance minimum royalty payment, and alleging a default under the agreement.
+The Utah State Court action was removed to the Federal District Court in Utah and, thereafter, the parties agreed to stay the Colorado proceeding and to proceed with the Utah Federal District Court case.
+On June 18, 1999, the Skyline Partners filed an amended answer and several counterclaims against Canyon Fuel.
+The counterclaims asserted against Canyon Fuel include a bad faith claim, a claim that Canyon Fuel did not develop the reserve in a prudent manner, a claim that Canyon Fuel breached a duty to obtain the best price for the coal, and a claim for an overriding royalty on tons produced from adjacent leases.
+The case is scheduled for trial in March 2000.